Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 1. Determine a timeline.
 From preliminary drafts to approvals, the entire budgeting process can take weeks to months.
 Set deadlines and milestones to track progress against measurable benchmarks.

-Include non-monetary contributions.
+3. Include non-monetary contributions.

-If your organization is fortunate enough to attract in-kind donations, record these contributions to express your gratitude and abide by legal standards.
-When documented in your budget’s revenue, non-monetary contributions show what it truly takes to drive your mission.
+In-kind donations are donated goods, services, and time.
+If your organization is fortunate enough to attract in-kind donations, record these contributions to abide by legal standards and create plans to thank specific donors.

 • Tangible goods: Equipment, office furniture, clothing, food, supplies, etc.